Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-He takes the time to provide a large number of real-life examples of marketing ads that have worked to increase sales and marketing productivity, and many that did not.
+He provides a large number of real-life examples of marketing ads that have worked to increase sales and marketing productivity for his organization and others, and many that did not.
 Cone points out the not-so-obvious reasons for each outcome.

 "What really gets consumers to buy or not is the quality of the content of your advertising."

 Cone is a huge proponent for “sweating the details”.
 To a great degree, he believes that the success or failure of any marketing campaign is directly related to the correct fulfillment of each and every detail.